10-017 Fitty Wun

-The design for Fitty Wun reflects the playful, sometimes irreverent, personalities of the clients, a couple with three active young boys and a “work hard, play hard” approach to life.
-The clients desired a house centered on large, light-filled central spaces where the kids and friends of the family would love to hang out today and also ten years from now.
-This space also acts as a welcoming, warm kind of “Panopticon that allows the boys the freedom to be boys while the parents are strategically within ear, if not always eyeshot, to arbitrate, adjudicate and apply basic medical direction” (the client’s words!).
-See video here.
+Fitty Wun reflects the playful personalities of the clients - a couple with three active young boys and a “work hard, play hard” approach to life.
+The family dreamed of a home centered on large, light-filled central spaces where the kids and friends of the family could comfortably enjoy today - and ten years from now.

 AIASF Home Tours 2014